JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 #### 9. How to Free up the memory when the process is not running or seems to be hung?
 To kill the process using the process_id and free up the resources allowing other processes to run.

-#### 10. Multi-tasking
+#### 10. Multi-tasking VS Multithreading
-* two or more tasks can be executed simultaneously.
+* **Multitasking** is when a single CPU performs several tasks (program, process, task, threads) at the same time.
+To perform multitasking, the CPU switches among theses tasks very frequently so that user can interact with each program simultaneously.
+In a multitasking operating system, several users can share the system simultaneously.
     * Two types: Processor based and thread based.
 Processor based multitasking is totally managed by the OS, however multitasking through multithreading can be controlled by the programmer to some extent.
     * It makes system more responsive and enables resource sharing and more economical.
+* **Multithreading** allows multiple threads of a single task (program, process) to be processed by CPU at the same time.
+    * The main advantage is: Threads share the same address space, Thread remains lightweight and Cost of communication between threads is low.

 #### 11. Scheduling Alg.
 * First-Come, First-Served (FCFS) Scheduling: non-preemptive, pre-emptive scheduling algorithm